Wn225 Fort de Nacqueville Hout,

 Details

-This French fort was built to protect the western side of the naval dockyard from attack.
+This was a large French slightly inland forts built to protect the western side of the naval dockyard from attack.
 Possibly built around the 1890's and then re-fortified by the Germans and incorporated into the Atlantikwall.
-But I have noticed that there was also a Luftwaffe site here as well as the army defences.
+But

 image